 Below is a list of all the drawing supplies I use every day:

 I purchase all of my art supplies from Blicks.com.
-They have great prices, free shipping if you spend a certain amount, and ship items quickly.
+They have great prices, free shipping if you spend a certain amount, and they ship items quickly.

 - Strathmore 300 Series Bristol Board Pads 9″ x 12″ Smooth